-If you want an affordable ecommerce platform with many of the same features, Bluehost’s WooCommerce makes more sense.
+On the other hand, if you want an affordable eCommerce platform with many of the same features, Bluehost’s WooCommerce makes more sense.
 Alternatively, you could go with Squarespace, which is just as easy to use as Shopify, but significantly cheaper.
 Get the details in our Squarespace vs. Shopify comparison.

 Room to Scale: Bluehost VPS and Dedicated Servers

 Online stores with thousands of daily visits are too resource-intensive to be hosted on a shared environment.
 As your eCommerce platform grows, you need your web host to grow with it.
 Bluehost does just that.